MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/manage-roles-portal.md

 # Assign Microsoft Entra roles

+This article describes how to grant access to users and groups in Microsoft Entra ID by assigning Microsoft Entra roles using the Microsoft Entra admin center, Microsoft Graph PowerShell, Microsoft Graph API.

 To grant access to users in Microsoft Entra ID, you assign Microsoft Entra roles.
 To simplify role management, you can also assign Microsoft Entra roles to [role-assignable groups](groups-concept.md) instead of individuals.
 A role is a collection of permissions.

-This article describes how to assign Microsoft Entra roles using the Microsoft Entra admin center, PowerShell, Microsoft Graph API.

 ## Prerequisites